-Paracetamol and Ibuprofen
+□ Paracetamol and Ibuprofen

 If your child has a temperature or pain, please keep them home.
 If Panadol or Ibuprofen is adminstered at home before preschool, it will wear off mid morning and your child will start to feel ill.
 We will need to interrupt your day to collect your child.
+If you had administered pain relief, we can assume your child is sick.

-Medication
+■ Medication